ctn-waterloo/website/ctn_waterloo/content/research/syde-750/syde-556-possible-projects.md

 use Nengo for your final project, so they are all doable.
 However, be sure to talk to me before starting, as some are not especially relevant for the course.

+## Expectations

+There are two main things needed for the project:

+1. build a simulation of a neurobiological system
+2. evaluate its behaviour

+You will produce a written report on your system using the steps outlined in chapter 1 of the book.
+This should be 10-20 pages, with lots of diagrams, graphs, and code.

+To evaluate the behaviour of the system, the idea is to vary some aspect of the model and see how that affects its behaviour.
+To do this, you must:

+1. Define some measurable aspect of the system's behaviour (e.g. accuracy of representation, or number of errors, or speed of response); and
+2. Change an aspect of the model (e.g. number of neurons, or neuron model, or maximum firing rates, or post-synaptic time constants, etc., etc.), and see how that affects the measurement.

+Note that because there is randomness in the creation of a neuron model, you will generally have to measure a model multiple times.

 ## Example Extension Projects

 1. ([Dora Angelaki](http://thalamus.wustl.edu/Neuroweb/angelaki.htm)): Dora contributed the data for the model of the vestibular system found in the textbook.
 This model could be used as a starting point for a project.
 Because there are many possible implementations of this network, it would be useful to implement the transformation in a few different ways and see if there are predictions that could determine which of the models is most like the real network.
 Or, an indepth examination of the derivative signal, $\dot{A}(t)$, could be undertaken, with attempts to design networks that can compute a derivative effectively.
 Right now, this signal is not part of the neural model.
 Or constructing a model that includes both tVOR and regular VOR.
 Or...